 Day 14.
 April 11, 2026 (Saturday).
 TIMIKA — FLIGHT BACK VIA JAKARTA

-Morning after breakfast, private transfer to Timika airport for return flight.
+In the morning after breakfast, individual transfer to Timika Airport for your return flight home.

 Meals included: breakfast